From La Puente to Washington, D.C.

 - Class Of: 1979

-Pursuing education and embracing opportunities are messages close to the heart of alumna and former U.S. Secretary of Labor Hilda Solis.
+Pursuing education and embracing opportunities are messages close to the heart of alumna, LA County Supervisor and former U.S. Secretary of Labor Hilda Solis.
 They are lessons that reflect her own experiences of growing up in the working-class community of La Puente, being the first in her family to attend college, serving in the House of Representatives and becoming the first Latina in a president’s Cabinet.
 Solis currently serves as a Los Angeles County supervisor, representing the 1st district.

 In 2013-14, Solis returned to campus as a scholar-in-residence.
 She sat down with us to reflect on her time as a student at Cal Poly Pomona, the value of education and the way she overcame obstacles.